Providers

 Elevated Blood Glucose Levels

 Normally, the pancreas creates a hormone called insulin, which helps the body convert glucose into energy.
-People with Type 2 Diabetes cannot process their body’s own insulin properly.
-This is called insulin resistance.
+People with Type 2 Diabetes cannot process their body’s own insulin properly, which is called insulin resistance.
 At first, the pancreas creates extra insulin to try to compensate for the problem.
-However, over time it cannot keep up with the problem, and blood glucose rises beyond normal levels.
+However, over time, it cannot keep up with the problem, and blood glucose rises beyond normal levels.

 Myth